Worsthorne-with-Hurstwood

 Worsthorne-with-Hurstwood is a civil parish in the Borough of Burnley, in Lancashire, England.
 Situated on the eastern outskirts of Burnley, in 2011 it had a population of 2,963.

-The parish contains part of the Pike Hill and Brownside suburbs of Burnley, the village of Worsthorne and the hamlet of Hurstwood and the rural area east of the town.
+The parish contains part of the Pike Hill and Brownside suburbs of Burnley, the village of Worsthorne although this finishes at the sunshine houses and the hamlet of Hurstwood and the rural area east of the town.

 The parish adjoins the Borough of Burnley parishes of Briercliffe and Cliviger, the unparished area of Burnley and the West Yorkshire district of Calderdale.

 History

 The second element in the name Worsthorne is probably from the Old English þorn, a thorny bush.
 Its first is less certain, possibly worþ (homestead) or a personal name as in Worthing.
 With Hurstwood, hyrst is thought to mean a wooded prominence, as 'wood' (OE wudu) has been appended, it may just mean a prominence in this case.

 A Bronze Age round cairn and bowl barrow are located on Hameldon Pasture, with a ring cairn nearby on Slipper Hill.
 The remains of two Romano-British farmsteads known as Ring Stones camp is also in the area.
 All are protected as Scheduled monuments.
 Traces of a Roman road have been reported heading north-west from Ring Stones.

 After the Norman conquest of England, the area may have been part of Briercliffe township, and the lords of Clitheroe appear to have divided Worsthorne among a number of free tenants.
 In 1292 Henry de Lacy granted the homage and service of the free tenants of Worsthorne to Oliver de Stansfield, his receiver for Pontefract.
 In 1311 Worsthorne was listed as a manor, and by 1332 it was regarded as an independent township.
 Control of the manor would stay with the Stansfield family until 1560.

 During World War II a Starfish site bombing decoy was constructed off Gorple Road to the east of Worsthorne, part of a network designed to protect Accrington.
 Also a B-24 Liberator from the 491st Bombardment Group USAAF crashed on Black Hameldon in February 1945.